-We note that KBN's risk-weighted capital metrics are below those of its Nordic peers that are government related issuers.
-This is because KBN is required to apply a 20% risk-weight on lending to RLGs, whereas, Nordic peers typically assign a zero risk weight to this type of lending.
-KBN also reported a boardly stable Basel leverage ratio of 3.2% as of March 2020.
-Although moderate, this level is above the 3% minimum leverage ratio requirement for the KBN.
+KBN's risk-weighted capital metrics are below those of its Nordic peers that are government related issuers.
+This is because KBN is required to apply a 20% risk-weight on lending to RLGs, whereas Nordic peers typically assign a zero risk weight to this type of lending.
+KBN also reported a broadly stable Basel leverage ratio of 3.8% as of September 2020.
+Although moderate, this level is above the 3% minimum leverage ratio requirement for KBN.